ThisIsBenny/traefik-review-apps/README.md

 _**Traefik-Review-Apps** — Review Apps on Demand_

-With Traefik-Review-Apps you have the possibilty to deploy your review apps on demand.
+With Traefik-Review-Apps you have the possibilty to deploy your review apps on demand as part of your CI/CD Pipeline.
 Send the Docker Image Name and the Hostname for the Review App to Traefik-Review-Apps.
 Traefik-Review-Apps will pull the image, create a Container with Traefik Router-Settings and start the new Container.

 ## Feature
 * Deploy your Review App Docker Image via POST Request
-* Add new Docker Image automaticly to to Treafik Network
+* Add new Docker Image automatically to to Treafik Network
-* Send ENV and additional Labels with the POST Request
+* Send Environment Variable and additional Labels with the POST Request
 * Stop and remove Docker Images by Hostname

 ## Installalation